 The late medieval and renaissance bray harp was tuned and strung diatonically, that is, with only natural notes, not sharps or flats (like having only the white notes on a piano), though there are records of harps having both a B natural and a B flat string, as both were often needed for medieval and renaissance modes.
 Being diatonic, this meant sometimes employing scordatura, alternative ways of tuning the harp to suit the pitch of a voice or to employ musica ficta, adding sharps or flats to modify a mode.

-If an individual note was needed both natural and sharpened or flattened and natural in the same piece, the player would ‘fret’ the string.
-This involves reaching up with one hand to the part of the string that lies vertically across the wood below the tuner, and pressing the string against the wood, thus effectively shortening the vibrating string length and raising the note by a semi-tone.
-This is a harp technique documented independently by Spanish vihuela composers Alonso Mudarra and Juan Bermudo in the mid 16th century.
+If an individual note was needed both natural and sharpened or both flattened and natural in the same piece, the player would ‘fret’ the string.
+This involves reaching up with one hand to the part of the string that lies vertically across the wood below the tuning pin, and pressing the string against the wood, thus effectively shortening the vibrating string length and raising the note by a semi-tone.
+This is a harp technique documented independently by the Spanish vihuela composer Alonso Mudarra in his Tres libros de música en cifras para vihuela, 1546, and Spanish music lexicographer Juan Bermudo in his Declaración de instrumentos musicales, 1555.
 Bermudo also documents a different solution to needing the same note natural and sharp or natural and flat in the same piece: tune it sharp or flat in one octave but not the other.
 The effect of this technique can be heard in practice in Mudarra’s wonderful imitative piece for vihuela, Fantasía X que contrahaze la harpa en la manera de Ludovico, ‘Fantasía 10 that imitates the harp in the style of Ludovico’ (Ludovico being the royal harper to King Ferdinand II) where, in the final passage, we have lower f played against higher f#’.
+(This piece can be heard on vihuela by clicking on this text).

 The slow eclipse of the bray harp